Chase First Banking Review

 Our verdict

-This free kids' bank account lets parents assign chores, manage allowances, set savings goals and more.
+This free kids' bank account for Chase customers has chores features, savings goals and more.

-Powered by Greenlight, the Chase First Banking account lets kids and teens develop financial literacy skills with their first checking account and debit card.
-While most kids' checking accounts are only available to teens 13 to 17, this account is open to kids as young as six years old.
-The account offers chore and allowance tracking, parental controls and alerts and lets kids set savings goals.
+The Chase First Banking account lets kids and teens develop financial literacy skills with their first checking account and debit card.
+This account is open to kids aged 6 to 17 years old, with a parent co-owner.
+First Banking has chore and allowance tracking, parental controls and alerts and lets kids set savings goals.
 However, parents must have an existing Chase checking account to get started, making it more ideal for those who already bank with Chase.
-Other limitations include: It doesn't support direct deposits, it can't be added to digital wallets or peer-to-peer payment apps and it doesn't let you perform ACH or wire transfers.
+The main downside is this account doesn't support direct deposits, it can't be added to digital wallets or peer-to-peer payment apps and it doesn't let you perform ACH or wire transfers.

 Best for: Parents who bank with Chase looking for a free kids' checking account with chores and allowance features.